-Thanks to its particularly varied microclimates and its oceanic mildness, the Entre-deux-Mers region is the home for a large number of appellations.
+Thanks to its particularly varied microclimates and its oceanic mildness, the Entre-deux-Mers region is home to a large number of appellations.

 The Entre-deux-Mers is the largest wine-growing zone in France.
-The area of vines around 7000 hectares.
-All of us , wine creators of Entre-deux-Mers, produce 335 000 hectoliters each year.
+The area of vines is around 7000 hectares.
+All of us , wine creators of Entre-deux-Mers, together produce 335 000 hectoliters each year.

-So, the Entre-deux-Mers is delimited by the river Dordogne in the North and the Garonne river in the South, which meet to form the Gironde estuary, before flowing into the Atlantic.
+The Entre-deux-Mers region is delimited by the Dordogne river in the North and the Garonne river in the South, which meet to form the Gironde estuary, before flowing into the Atlantic.

-Château Maison Noble St Martin is a wine-creating estate located in the Entre-deux-Mers region, on the right bank of the Garonne river, 56 km away to the South East of Bordeaux.
+Château Maison Noble St Martin is a wine-creating estate located in the Entre-deux-Mers region, on the right bank of the Garonne river, 56 km South East from Bordeaux.
 The nearest town is Sauveterre-de-Guyenne, where you can find our Tourist Information Centre ( www.entredeuxmers.com ).

-We grow 115 hectares of vineyard which are located on 9 nearby villages.
-At Saint-Martin-du-Puy and in front of the Château, we grow 6 hectares for the red wines (Merlot, Cabernet Sauvignon and Cabernet Franc) and in the back, the Château overlooks the large, 5 ha, of meadow, southern oriented.
+We grow 115 hectares of vineyard which are located in 9 nearby villages.
+At Saint-Martin-du-Puy and in front of the Château, we grow 6 hectares for the red wines (Merlot, Cabernet Sauvignon and Cabernet Franc) and in the back, the Château overlooks the large, 5 ha, of meadow, oriented towards the south.

-We practice sustainable wine growing, to reduce the environmental impact, in order to create a harmony between the terroir, man and the environment.
+We practice sustainable vine growing, to reduce the environmental impact, creating a harmony between the terroir, man and the environment.
 We produce PDO (protected designation of origin, in French AOC) wines: Bordeaux Supérieur Rouge, Bordeaux Rouge, Entre-Deux-Mers, Bordeaux Rosé.

-All operations are totally obtained by ourselves as at the vineyard as well as in the wine storehouse.
-Some such operations are mechanized, some are still manually, as dictated by traditions and cares about wine.
+All operations are independent, in the vineyard as well as in the wine storehouse.
+Some such operations are mechanized, some are still manual, as dictated by traditions and our care for wines.

-At our vineyard of 75 hectares, there is 65 hectares of black grape varieties and 10 hectares of white grape varieties.
+In our 110hectare vineyard, there are 80hectares of black grape varieties and 30 hectares of white grape varieties.
 The present black grape varieties are the Merlot, the Cabernet Sauvignon and the Cabernet Franc.